Professional Learning

 6 Min Read

 Managing behavior on the school bus is just as important as doing so in the classroom.
-Many administrators understand the importance of encouraging positive behavior in school because it creates an environment that is conducive to learning.
-When student behavior is monitored on the school bus, it reduces distractions for the driver and makes for a better environment on the ride to and from school.
+When student behavior is monitored on the bus, it reduces distractions for the driver and makes for a better environment on the ride to and from school.
+How can administrators, teachers, and bus drivers work together to ensure school buses are a safe environment for all students?
+Consider extending positive behavioral interventions and supports (PBIS) to the school bus to establish bus behavior expectations.

 1. Raffle tickets